illydh/2025-nfl-bdb/README.md

-# Predicting Motion of a Masked Defensive Player Using Transformers
+# Using Transformers to Predict Motion of Masked Player

 ## Overview